harrison-broadbent/personal_site/source/blog/tailwind-in-chrome-extension.html.md

 ---
 title: Using Tailwind CSS in a Chrome Extension (the easy way)
-description: In this article, I show you how to use Tailwind CSS in your Chrome Extension for easy styling.
+description: Learn how to use Tailwind CSS in your Chrome Extension for easy styling.
 It takes less than 5 minutes to install Tailwind in your Chrome Extension by following these steps.
 date: February 10 2025
 ---